-After reading all of the fun facts about Munich, we couldn’t wait to start exploring Munich!
+After diving into some fun facts about Munich, we couldn’t wait to start exploring!

-During our time in Germany, Marty and I had the privilege to see the castles of the Romantic Rhine, stay in a quintessential German town, and eat the best sausages ever in Nuremberg after seeing the incredible Munich.
+During our time in Germany, we had the privilege of visiting the breathtaking castles of the Romantic Rhine, soaking in the quaintness of a quintessential German town, and savoring the best sausages ever in Nuremberg—all after being enchanted by Munich.

-Whether you have one day in Munich or one week in Munich, this post is for you.
-We will highlight where to stay in Munich as well as our top 10 things to do in Munich.
+Whether you have just one day or an entire week in Munich, this guide is tailored for you.
+We’ll cover where to stay, as well as our top 10 things to do in this amazing city.

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
 That Texas Couple is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.